 If an app wants to access data and functions outside of its own area, it needs the permission of the system.
-Android differentiates between "normal" permissions that do not require authorisation and "dangerous" permissions that do require authorisation.
+Android differentiates between "normal" permissions that do not require authorization and "dangerous" permissions that do require authorization.

 For example, if you want to send a voice message via WhatsApp for the first time, you must give the app permission for the microphone.
 You can enable / disable these "dangerous" permissions at any time in the settings.

 Note: To see which permissions the app needs before installation, you have to scroll down in the Play Store on the download page under "About this app ->" and "see more" of the "App permissions".

 2. Apps & notifications